 Lissner said OSU has been deep-diving into trends of what’s likely to become the status quo for the university and adjusting its processes for access and inclusion to match them, which is proving to be a new challenge.

-Additionally, while a plethora of web resources and digital technologies like closed caption services, live transcription and audio description exist, Lissner noted that staff and faculty are sometimes unaware of the importance of accessibility and the ADA.
+Additionally, while a plethora of web resources and digital technologies like closed caption services, real-time transcription and audio description exist, Lissner noted that staff and faculty are sometimes unaware of the importance of accessibility and the ADA.

 In addition to implementing campus-wide policies, his office is tasked with the challenge of guiding others as they navigate accessibility for the first time.